chenwardT/f3/README.md

 `F3_EMAIL` and `F3_EMAIL_PASS` are the login credentials for the mailer; signup confirmation emails, etc will be sent from this address.

+Once your Postgres server is able to be connected to:

+    bundle exec rake db:create
+    bundle exec rake db:migrate
+    bundle exec rake db:seed

+A script for (re)setting the dev database is provided in `bin/reset_dev_db`.

+Do note that seed file contains "demo" data in addition to data that must be preloaded for F3 to operate, such as a default _guest_ group that non-logged in users will be added to.

 Screenshots
 ===========